lightspeedwp/lsx-sharing/README.md

 ## Changelog

+### 1.1.1
+* Fix - Updated the uix-core.js to remove the Cyclic error when saving the theme options

 ### 1.1.0
 * Dev -  Removing API file.
 * Dev - making sure that there are no code sniffer errors.